 15. Sheridan College

-In Ontario since 1967, Sheridan College has a relationship with Ryerson University.
-The new campus will focus on delivering programs in science, technology, engineering, arts and mathematics.
+In Ontario since 1967, Sheridan College has had a relationship with Ryerson University.
+The new campus will focus on delivering programs in science, technology, engineering, arts, and mathematics.

 Animation is a major field of study in Sheridan, with graduates achieving many Oscar and Emmy nominations and several wins.